Make an Appointment

 After making an appointment, make sure to read through the "Expectations" section below to be best prepared for your session.
 To learn about how to begin an online appointment, click here: Online Consultation Guide.
 Also, visit our Online Consultation Page for more information.

-For more information or assistance with making an appointment, please contact the Writing Center - firstname.lastname@example.org or 805-493-3257.
+For more information or assistance with making an appointment, please contact The Writing Center - firstname.lastname@example.org or 805-493-3257.

 Please review the following expectations, all of which support our mission and further your continued learning.
 We reserve the right to end or cancel your appointment if these expectations are not met.

 Please be prepared for your session by bringing specific writing-related questions and all necessary course materials, including a copy of the paper, prompts, outlines, or research.
-If you have already worked on an essay with a consultant, bring a new copy of your revised draft to your next session, demonstrating that you have attempted to apply what you have learned.

 - Support Writer Development: Writing Center is not an editing or proofreading service; instead, our mission is to support the growth and potential of each writer at any stage of the writing process.
 Writing consultants will not write papers for students or perform line-by-line editing.
 Students cannot leave papers to be corrected by a consultant.
 Our focus is on learning rather than correcting, which requires you to be present in-person or online.

-- No Grading: Writing Consultants will not discuss a grade you have received or anticipate a grade you may receive.
-Professors assign grades, not Writing consultants.
+- No Grading: Writing consultants will not discuss a grade you have received or anticipate a grade you may receive.
+Professors assign grades, not writing consultants.
 Writing consultants do not offer judgement on a professor’s written feedback.

 - Right of Refusal: Writing consultants have the right to refuse to work with a client if he or she requests assistance beyond the scope of the center, becomes hostile towards the consultant, makes inappropriate advances, disregards the rules of the center, or is not a current or former CLU student.